 How much of the program is offered online?

 Students in Technical and Professional Communication or Multicultural and Transnational Literatures are able to take all of their courses online.
-While other concentrations do offer online coursework, these are not taught on a regular basis.
+While other concentrations do offer online coursework, these concentrations cannot be completed online.

 Can I get an MA in Creative Writing or Literature completely online?